kiwitcms/Kiwi/docs/source/guide/usecase.rst

 #.
 QA creates new Test Run.
 See the section :ref:`creating-testrun`.
 #.
 QA executes Test Run, based on Test Case priorities.
 See the
    section :ref:`executing-testrun`.
-#.
-Test Run report available for viewing.
-See the section
-   :ref:`generate-testrun-report`.

 |PM Reporting Use Case.|